Less is different: why sparse networks with inhibition differ from complete graphs

 An active ($\rho>0$) to absorbing ($\rho=0$) phase transition occurs in the limit of zero effective external field $h\rightarrow 0$.
 In this case, Eq.~\eqref{eq:rho_CG} yields to an absorbing (``silent'') phase ($\rho^{*}=0$) and an active phase

-Previous work shows that the critical exponents obtained from the mean-field approximation belong to the directed percolation mean field universality class \cite{Girardi-Schappo2021}.
+Previous work shows that the critical exponent $\beta = 1$ obtained from the mean-field approximation belongs to the directed percolation mean-field universality class \cite{Girardi-Schappo2021}.
 The critical surface $\displaystyle \bar{W_c} = 1/\Gamma$ can be expressed in terms of the synaptic coupling ratio $\displaystyle g=W/J$ \cite{Girardi-Schappo2021}, which gives:

 The use of the control parameter $g$ is usual in the literature on balanced networks~\cite{Brunel2000}.

 This result indicates that, given $p$, $q$, $\Gamma$, and $J$ values, there is an inhibitory strength $W_c$ where the AT takes place.
 This leads us to think that inhibition is a control parameter of the system, an assumption that seems intuitive and general.
 However, we will show here that it is only valid in the limit $K\rightarrow N-1$ (complete graph).